contao/docs/docs/manual/layout/module-management/navigation-modules.en.md

 This article is machine translated.
 {{% /notice %}}

-Navigation modules are among the most important frontend modules and are used on almost every website in any form.
-A navigation module creates a navigation menu from the hierarchical page structure, which, depending on the requirements, either displays the entire page tree or specific parts of it.
+Navigation modules are one of the most important frontend modules and are used on almost every website in any form.
+A navigation module creates a navigation menu out of the hierarchical page structure, which, depending on your needs, either displays the whole page tree or certain parts of it.
 Your visitors can then click through the pages of the website using this navigation menu.

 ## Navigation menu

-The frontend module "Navigation Menu" adds a hierarchical navigation menu to the website, which contains all published and not hidden pages including their subpages.
+The front-end module "Navigation Menu" adds a hierarchical navigation menu to the Web page, which contains all published and non-hidden pages including their subpages.
 If needed, you can reconfigure the module to display only the main pages or only the sub pages above a certain depth - called "level" in Contao - to create main and sub menus.

-**Start level:** By default, the navigation menu starts at the highest level and works its way through all sublevels to the lowest nested level.
-The start level allows you to start the navigation menu from the second level, for example, so that only a part of the page tree is displayed (submenu).
+**Startlevel:** By default the navigation menu starts at the highest level and works its way through all sublevels to the lowest nested level.
+The start level offers you the possibility to start the navigation menu from the second level, for example, so that only a part of the page tree is displayed (submenu).

 ![The navigation menus in the frontend](/de/layout/module-management/images/de/die-navigationsmenues-im-frontend.png?classes=shadow)

 **Stoplevel:** In contrast to the start level, which determines the entry level of the navigation menu, the stop level determines the exit level, i.e. the maximum depth of the nesting.
 The main menu of our website, for example, should only display the main pages, so the output of the subpages has been limited to the first level of the page structure by means of stoplevel 1.

-This works only for the pages of the first level.
-If you call up a page of the second or third level, it will appear in the navigation menu including all its parent pages despite the stop level.
+This only works for the pages of the first level.
+If you call up a page of the second or third level, it will appear in the navigation menu, including all its parent pages, despite the stop level.
 This behaviour is intentional, because the path to the active page should always be displayed completely in the navigation menu.

-For a real main navigation like on our website this behaviour is rather counterproductive, because only the pages of the first level are needed here and any subpages are displayed in a separate submenu.
+For a real main navigation like on our website, this behaviour is rather counterproductive, since only the pages of the first level are needed here and any subpages are displayed in a separate submenu.
 For this reason, there is the **Hard Limit** option, which ensures that subpages beyond the top level are never displayed.

 **Display protected pages:** If you select this option, protected pages are always displayed in the navigation menu.
 By default, such pages are only visible if a frontend user is logged on.

 **Show hidden pages:** If you select this option, menu items are displayed which are otherwise not visible in the navigation.

-**Set a reference page:** Normally, a navigation menu starts at the root page of the page structure (start point of a web page).
+**Set a reference page:** Normally a navigation menu starts at the root page of the page structure (starting point of a web page).
 If you only want to display a subtree, you can define an individual starting point here.

-**Navigation template**: Here you choose the template for the navigation.
+**Navigation template:** Here you choose the template for the navigation.

 **Individual template:** Here you can overwrite the standard `mod_navigation`template.